British, Irish leaders to meet amid Brexit tensions

-The British and Irish leaders are meeting to discuss the Irish border — and mend fences — amid a tense U.K.-EU standoff over Brexit.
+The British and Irish leaders were meeting Friday to discuss the Irish border — and mend fences — amid a tense U.K.-EU standoff over Brexit.

-U.K. Prime Minister Theresa May will dine with Irish premier Leo Varadkar in Dublin to press her case for changes to Britain's divorce deal with the EU.
+U.K. Prime Minister Theresa May was due to dine with Irish premier Leo Varadkar in Dublin to press her case for changes to Britain's divorce deal with the EU.
 Britain's Parliament rejected the agreement last month, largely over concerns about a provision designed to ensure an open border between the U.K.'s Northern Ireland and EU member Ireland.

-Britain is due to leave the bloc on March 29.
-The bid for last-minute changes has exasperated EU leaders.
+Britain is due to leave the bloc on March 29, and the U.K.'s bid for last-minute changes has exasperated EU leaders, who insist the legally binding withdrawal agreement can't be changed.

-But the parties have at least agreed to keep talking.
-The British and Irish attorneys general are holding talks Friday to see if there is any common ground on the border.
+Brexit tensions boiled over this week when EU Council President Donald Tusk wondered aloud what "special place in hell" might be reserved for those in Britain who had backed Brexit with no idea of how to deliver it.
+The comments enraged British Brexiteers, and May reprimanded Tusk for causing "dismay."

 Sign Up and Save